-Emily Millard is a Canadian composer, recording artist and vocalist.
+Emily Millard is a Canadian composer, recording artist, producer, vocalist and music educator.
 Drawing from pop, jazz, folk and classical traditions, she creates “a complex sonic world all her own” (Exclaim!).
-Emily lives in Vancouver where she is currently composing new works, directing and arranging for the Kingsgate Choir and the Mount Pleasant Regional Institute of Sound, and teaching private voice lessons.
+Emily lives in Vancouver where she is currently composing new works, creating a new album, directing The Kingsgate Chorus and teaching privately.

 As a solo performing artist, and with her chamber-pop band Morlove, Emily has toured extensively throughout Canada and Europe.
 She has released five solo records - four under the moniker Miss Emily Brown, and her latest, By Heron & By Season (2016) which she released under her birth name.
 Her work has garnered nominations from the Canadian Folk Music Awards, CBC Bucky Awards and from Berlin’s Kulturnews for Best Live Show.